Stargate fandom: Reception

 On June 9, 2006 Entertainment Weekly became the first major publication to recognize GateWorld.
 The Province called GateWorld "amazingly detailed".
 GateWorld was the winner of the 2007 SyFy Genre Awards for "Best Web Site".
 It was also nominated in 2006.
 The producers of the Stargate franchise are in good contact with GateWorld and have mentioned the website favorably in several audio commentaries.
 In 2004, Darren Sumner was invited to tour through the sets of Stargate Atlantis and to interview the members of the series' crew.
-Since then he and partner David Read make an annual pilgrimage to Vancouver, where the franchise is filmed, to visit the studio and interview the casts and crews of both shows for the Website.
+Since then, he and partner David Read make an annual pilgrimage to Vancouver, where the franchise is filmed, to visit the studio and interview the casts and crews of both shows for publication on GateWorld.
 Producer Joseph Mallozzi stated in his blog:

 Looking back on producing SG-1' season 5, Joseph Mallozzi also stated in 2011: